 Light Space & Time Online Art Gallery is pleased to announce that Janel Houton is the gallery’s newest featured artist.

 Janel Houton is a Massachusetts artist, who paints and draws nature, landscape and animal themes on canvas and paper using a variety of wet and dry media.
-Born in Boston and growing up on the North Shore, Janel left New England for twenty years to study and work in New York, Philadelphia, Hawaii and Japan , before returning in 2007 to raise her daughter close to family.
+Born in Boston and grew up on the North Shore, Janel left New England for twenty years to study and work in New York, Philadelphia, Hawaii, and Japan, before returning in 2007 to raise her daughter close to family.